itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QGridLayout::rowStretch(int rowIndex) -> int:
+.. py:function:: QGridLayout.rowStretch(rowIndex: int) -> int

     Returns the current stretch value for the row at index `rowIndex`.
     The size of all rows are distributed over the available space based